LukeMS/lua-namegen/README.rst

 LuaNameGen - Lua Name Generator v1.0.0
 =======================================

 What if, instead of Bilbo and Frodo, Tolkien's characters were named Bill and Fred?
-Or if, during the climax of a role-playing session, you face an Ancient Red Dragon called Peter...
+Or if, during the climax of a role-playing session, you face an Ancient Red Dragon called Bob...

 That should be enough to justify this script.

-Join me in this (meta)adventure, the quest for name generation!
+Embark in this (meta)adventure, the quest for name generation!

 Free the syllables.
 Create names.
 Have fun.

+Fork.
+Fix.
+Pull request.
+Register issues.
+Contribute.

 Inspiration